wpfresher/insert-codes/readme.txt

 3. Settings Page: Easy and user-friendly admin panel to configure the header, body, and footer scripts options.

 == Changelog ==
+= 1.4.0 (15 January 2025) =
+* New: Added WordPress Playground for live preview of code snippets.

 = 1.3.0 (14 January 2025) =
 * New: Added support for inserting css and js files using the link tag.
 * Compatibility: Compatible with the latest version of WordPress.